 From a distance, the fynbos in springtime lights up with golden splashes as though the sun is shining through gaps in the cloud.
 These bright yellow patches are created by conebush proteas, Leucadendron.
 In the Klein River Mountains, the most common species is Leucadendron xanthoconus.
 “Xanthoconus” means yellow cone and it is the cone-like inflorescences that colour the veld en masse at this time of the year.
 This group of conebushes are commonly referred to as Sunshine Conebushes for obvious reasons.

 Leucadendron xanthoconus, like other conebushes, has both male and female plants.
 The female bush produces the true cone, which is kept on the plant for several years.
 These serotinous cones hold the seeds secure should a fire pass through.
 They then release the seed after a fire onto the bare ground ready to germinate during the next winter rains.
 The male bushes are showier.
 The central cone is yellow from the protruding stamens, but the cone fades quickly and drops off.
-It is the bracts, which surround the flowerheads, whether male or female, that give the sunshine colour to the hillside.
-In spring these bracts become a fresh yellowish green.
+It is the floral leaves, which surround the flowerheads, whether male or female, that give the sunshine colour to the hillside.
+In spring these leaves become a fresh yellowish green.

 Leucadendron xanthoconus is very common and widespread in the South-western Cape.
 It can be found on the Cape Fold Mountains from Cape Peninsula to Bredasdorp, with outliers on Potberg at De Hoop.
 It is an easy plant to grow from seed and is colourful in spring.
 But there are probably more interesting conebushes to grow in the garden for Leucadendron xanthoconus really achieves its full glory by its extensive displays on the fynbos covered hillsides in spring.
 Take a walk up the Saddle Hiking Trail to enjoy them at their best at Phillipskop.